worldforge/smartbody/README.md

 * Conan used for all dependency management, making sure it's easily buildable on multiple platforms.
 * Extensive refactoring of all components into much smaller modules.
 * Removal of OpenGL as a core requirement.
 Demos and tools still require OpenGL, but the core libs doesn't.
 * Fixes of a multitude of memory leaks.
 Too numerous to list.
+Code now conforms to C++14 standard.

 The main changes are related to the modularization of the package.
 While previous there was one large component which provided all functionality there's now multiple smaller ones.
 This allows us to also separate out the OpenGL